 - What about warranty?

-Unless you ask others to evaluate that experience for themselves, with no prior knowledge of your company, your website or your products, how can you gauge what your customers think?
+Unless you ask others to evaluate that experience for themselves with no prior knowledge of your website or your products, how can you gauge what your customers will think?

-Your customers are unlikely to be familiar with jargon which you use every day, and completely unaware of what the fancy icons you have added to your web pages mean.
-So how do you know how easy or difficult it would be for a potential customer to do business with you via your website?
+Your customers are unlikely to be familiar with jargon which you use every day, and might be completely unaware of what the fancy icons you have added to your web pages mean.
+So how do you know how easy or difficult it would be for a potential customer to use your website?

 Let's look at a real life example

 My daughter recently purchased gift vouchers for a visit and drinks at The Shard in London.
 For me to redeem the voucher she read out instructions to go to their website and click on